sylwiavargas/db-jsons-for-good/README.md

 ## appNamesAppUsers:
 NOT A JSON: 2 arrays of nouns for a mad lib generator of app ideas;

+## black_history_folks:
+A list of 11 black folks.
+Compiled by [Annie Souza](https://github.com/luanesouza).
+List of attributes:
+- name,
+- bio,
+- img_url,
+- dob,

+**Gotchas**:
+- dob is written in different formats,
+- no ids

 ## climateTeenageActivists:
 A list of 13 teenage climate activists from a few countries.
 List of attributes: